dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 There is a procedure in Morel's book for producing an unramified sheaf $K^{MW}_*$ from the values on fields, i.e. $K^{MW}_*(E)$ for some $E \supset k$ of finite type.
 It proceeds as follows:

 We want to know what the sections are on some scheme $Y$, so we look at its function field and check $K^MW_*$ on it to see which sections are defined over all of $Y$ and not over the generic point.
-This produces the additional data of boundary maps that determine when sections extend globally.
+This produces the additional data of boundary/residue maps that determine when sections extend globally.